 Is the Average Cost of a Metal Roof Worth It?

-So, factoring in all of the above, it is easy to see the long-term advantages of choosing metal roofing panels for your roof replacement or installation.
+So, factoring in all of the above, it is easy to see the long-term advantages of choosing metal roofing panels for your roof replacement or new roof installation.
 They provide a roof you can rely on: one that is low-maintenance, fire-resistant, yet also able to maintain an optimum temperature in your home.
 Strong, durable metal roofing materials such as steel, copper and aluminum will last a lifetime while maintaining their resale value.

 ORNL.
 Cool Roof Calculator. https://web.ornl.gov/sci/buildings/tools/cool-roof/